Clever555/WhatsApp-MERN-Stack-Application/README.md

 # WhatsApp-MERN-Stack-Application
+- A Real Time Sync Whatsapp API Clone
-A Full Stack Application Built Using MERN.
-By Yasir Khan
+- A Full Stack Application Built Using MERN.
+- Also Used Pusher and Postman free resources in my Application to connect and host frontend & backend in Real Time Sync.